ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 : A connection ID of the specified length.

-Receipt of a value not previously issued to the peer as a valid connection ID MAY be treated as a connection error of type PROTOCOL_VIOLATION.
+Receipt of a CONNECTION_ID_FINISHED frame containing a connection ID that was not previously sent to the peer MAY be treated as a connection error of type PROTOCOL_VIOLATION.

 An endpoint MUST NOT send this frame if it is currently sending packets with a zero-length Destination Connection ID.
 Changing the length of a connection ID